jgauchia/IceNav-v3/README.md

 [^1]: See **hal.hpp** for pinouts configuration
 [^2]: **platformio.ini** file under the build_flags section
+[^3]: If Touch SPI is wired to the same SPI of ILI9488 ensure that TFT MISO line has 3-STATE for screenshots (read GRAM) or leave out
-[^3]: You need to add libraries dependencies if the buid flag requires
+[^4]: You need to add libraries dependencies if the buid flag requires

 Other setups like another sensors types, etc... not listed in the specs, now **They are not included**